California regulators OK change of how power bills are calculated - KESQ

 Associated Press

 SACRAMENTO, Calif.
-(AP) — California regulators on Thursday voted to change how some power companies calculate their customers’ bills, a decision that will make it less expensive for people to charge electric cars and cool their homes in the summer but will increase prices for those who don’t use as much energy.
+(AP) — California regulators on Thursday voted to make it cheaper for people to charge electric cars and cool their homes in the summer, a decision heralded as part of the state’s transition to clean energy but derided by others who warn it will raise prices for people who don’t use as much energy.

 In exchange for the new charge, the price of electricity will drop by between 5 cents and 7 cents per kilowatt hour.
 One kilowatt hour is how much power it takes to use a 1,000-watt appliance — a coffee maker or vacuum cleaner, for instance — for one hour.